 (iii) Courtesy housing shall be offered to those employees who work in excess of twelve (12) hours in the secondary studio zone.
+In the alternative, the Producer may provide round trip transportation to home and return at the Producer's expense.

 (iv) Rest periods shall be calculated from the perimeter of the thirty (30) mile studio zone.
 A designated representative of the Producer and a designated representative of the IATSE shall determine the amount of time needed to travel between the secondary studio zone location and the perimeter of the thirty (30) mile studio zone for purposes of calculating rest periods.
-In the event of a dispute, the matter shall be referred to a representative of the Union and to the Labor Relations representative of the Producer for resolution.

-(v) Except as otherwise provided in this subparagraph (b), all of the other provisions applicable to an employee reporting within the studio zone shall apply.
+In the event of a dispute, the matter shall be referred to a representative of the Union and to the Labor Relations representative of the Producer for resolution. (v) Except as otherwise provided in this subparagraph (b), all of the other provisions applicable to an employee reporting within the studio zone shall apply.